kgfathur/devops-internship/docs/06-jenkins-gitlab-integration.md

 **`DON'T FORGET TO SAVE YOUR CONFIGURATION!`**

 ## 4. Congratulation!
-Jenkins now connected with GitLab!
+Jenkins now connected with GitLab